Get Thread Tapping Straight

 Using Machines to Help

-The aluminum extrusion is not the important part, it’s using the drill press to do the thread tapping.
+The aluminum extrusion is not the important part of the video, it is using the drill press to do the thread tapping.
 Note that while the spindle is turning continuously, there is no chip breaking.
 After the spindle stops, we need to do the chip breaking to avoid getting the tap stuck.

 Wrap Up On Thread Tapping

-That’s about it.
+That is about it.
 There is a ton of additional information about the tapping tools and about tapping in different metals.
-Just search on-line and you’ll find as much detail as you want.
-To me, it’s fascinating to look at the different cutting and tooth geometry for various metals, and the many different cutting fluids available.
+Just search on-line and you will find as much detail as you want.
+To me, it is fascinating to look at the different cutting and tooth geometry for various metals, and the many different cutting fluids available.
 Those are probably important for production environments, but for us in DIY, a good General Purpose tap with some sort of oil seems to work well enough for just about everything.

-If you’re not that familiar of skilled with tapping, the best advice I can give is go slow.
+If you are not familiar with the skills of tapping, the best advice I can give is go slow.
 Take your time and figure it out.
-Test a bit with scraps of material that don’t matter.
-You’ll get the hang of it pretty fast, because it’s not that complicated (from a high level view).
-I’m not trying to minimize because there are a lot of details (like we covered above), but overall the concept is easy.
-Try it a bit, and you’ll learn quick.
+Test a bit with scraps of material that will not matter.
+You will get the hang of it pretty fast, because it is not that complicated (from a high level view).
+I am not trying to minimize because there are a lot of details (like we covered above), but overall the concept is easy.
+Try it a bit, and you will learn quick.

 Good luck with all your tapping.
 Next up . . . read about what we consider the most important tools to have in the shop.